sunshine69/ansible-role-ec2-volumes-management/README.md

 - Scan all volumes in the `regions` with tag Backup: yes and Status: in-use
 - Then create a snapshot backup daily.
 Snapshot will be tag with the same 'Name' and a key 'Backup'

-- Scan all snapshot the `regions` with creation time longer than `retention_days` days with tag 'Name': '\*' and 'Backup': yes
+- Scan all snapshot in the `regions` with creation time longer than `retention_days` days with tag 'Name': '\*' and 'Backup': yes
 - Then remove them